jharwell/sierra/docs/man/sierra-usage.rst

 General Usage
 =============

-This covers everything which is (mostly) :term:`Platform` independent and is not the command line interface.
+This covers everything which is (mostly) :term:`Engine` independent and is not the command line interface.

 .. toctree::